dmythro/dmythro.com/packages/my-locales/mdx/music.en.md

 ![Live show with my band](/me-live.webp)

 P.S.
-You can watch me playing live with Nabaath [here](https://youtu.be/ThlDSKGNc-k) or [here](https://youtu.be/osGApVlgYk8) (warning: it may be a bit "too heavy" for some).
+You can watch me playing live with Nabaath on YouTube: [part 1](https://youtu.be/ThlDSKGNc-k), [part 2](https://youtu.be/osGApVlgYk8) (warning: it may be a bit "too heavy" for some).
 The rest of the musical projects &amp; records are still in progress.